 You might think that it is easier to distribute your assets by percentage, but your executor might not know what are all the assets you own.
 The time taken to track down all the assets accompanied with the possibility of missing out on some assets (like that 'secret' bank account in Switzerland) might never be uncovered.

 6. Ask witnesses to sign your will In common law countries, you are required to ask two persons to serve as witnesses after you've finished writing your Will.
 Your witnesses must be above the legal age and they, as well as their spouses, may not be beneficiaries in your Will.

 You need to sign and date the Will in front of your witnesses and have them to sign and date the Will as well.
 In most countries, you don't need to have the will notarized.

 7. Store your will in a safe place and register it Lastly, keep your physical Will in a safe place (not underneath your mattress) and let your executor, if any, know where it is.
 You may want to revisit your Will every two to three years, especially after a major life change such as a divorce, birth or death.
 This will also ensure that information on your assets is refreshed regularly.

 You should also register your Will so that it helps your person of confidence gain access to your Will.
 The advantage is that your person of confidence will know how to find your Will.
 Only liteWill combines the advantages of storing your Will in a safe place and making sure that your Will is made available to be found.

 For your Will to be legally binding, you must:

 Be above the legal age;

-In certain countries, have it signed by eligible witnesses.
+In common law countries: sign your Will and have it countersigned by eligible witnesses.